Codium-ai/pr-agent/docs/REVIEW.md

 ### Auto-labels
 The `review` tool can auto-generate two specific types of labels for a PR:
-- a 'possible security issue' label if it detects a security issue (`enable_review_labels_security` flag)
+- a `possible security issue` label if it detects a security issue (`enable_review_labels_security` flag)
-- a 'Review effort [1-5]: x' label, where x is the estimated effort to review the PR (`enable_review_labels_effort` flag) Both modes are recommended.
+- a `Review effort [1-5]: x` label, where x is the estimated effort to review the PR (`enable_review_labels_effort` flag)

+Both modes are useful, and we recommended to enable them.

 ### Extra instructions
 Extra instruction are important.
-The `review` tool can be configured with extra instructions, which can be used to guide the model to feedback more relevant to the specific needs of the project.
+The `review` tool can be configured with extra instructions, which can be used to guide the model to feedback tailored to the needs of your project.

 Be specific, clear, and concise in the instructions.
 With extra instructions, you are the prompter.
-Specify the relevant sub-tool,
+Specify the relevant sub-tool, and the relevant aspects of the PR that you want to emphasize.

 Examples for extra instructions:
 ```